secworks/aes/README.md

 This version of AES implements the key expansion using an on-the-fly mechanism.
 This allows the initial key expansion to be removed.
 This saves a number of cycles and also remove almost 1800 registers needed to store the round keys.
-Note that this versiob of AES only supports encryption.
+Note that this version of AES only supports encryption.
 On-the-fly key generation does not work with decryption.
 Decryption must be handled by the block cipher mode - for example CTR.